microsoft/FluidFramework/BREAKING.md

 ### `SimpleModuleInstantiationFactory` renamed and `SimpleContainerRuntimeFactory` deprecated

-`SimpleModuleInstantiationFactory` is now named `DefaultComponentContainerRuntimeFactory`.
+`SimpleModuleInstantiationFactory` is now named `ContainerRuntimeFactoryWithDefaultComponent`.
 Its functionality is unchanged.

-`SimpleContainerRuntimeFactory` is deprecated, as its functionality is provided by `DefaultComponentContainerRuntimeFactory` and the newly added helper `createAndAttachComponent()` which should be used instead.
+`SimpleContainerRuntimeFactory` is deprecated, as its functionality is provided by `ContainerRuntimeFactoryWithDefaultComponent` and the newly added helper `createAndAttachComponent()` which should be used instead.
 It will be removed in a future version of the framework.

 ## 0.15 Breaking Changes